 New architectures and techniques are constantly pushing the boundaries of context window sizes.
 For instance, models like those discussed in models with a 1 million token context window and models with a 10 million token context window represent significant leaps.
 These often involve modifications to the attention mechanism or the integration of external memory systems.

 Techniques like retrieval-augmented generation (RAG), which we explored in our guide to RAG and agent memory, offer a way to extend an LLM’s effective knowledge base beyond its inherent context window.
 RAG systems retrieve relevant information from external documents and inject it into the LLM’s prompt, effectively increasing the amount of information the model can act upon.
-This is a crucial strategy when dealing with limited-memory AI.
+This is a crucial strategy when dealing with AI memory limitations.

 Ranking LLMs by context window involves more than just looking at technical specifications.
-It requires a deep understanding of how these windows are used and the challenges associated with them.
+It requires a deep understanding of how these windows are used and the challenges associated with them, crucial for effective LLM ranking.

 Standardized benchmarks are essential for context window LLM ranking.
 These benchmarks test LLMs on tasks that specifically require processing long sequences, such as summarization of lengthy texts, question answering over large documents, or maintaining coherence in extended dialogues.
-Metrics like accuracy, relevance, and coherence are measured.
+Metrics like accuracy, relevance, and coherence are measured to assess LLM performance.

 Here are key evaluation metrics for context window performance: